Australia’s trusted immunisation experts

 Communicable Diseases Intelligence - This quarterly publication contains a number of immunisation-related reports, including updates regarding coverage data from the Australian Immunisation Register, published reports regarding annual adverse events following immunisation and vaccine preventable diseases vaccine coverage reports.

 Australian Academy of Science - The science of immunisation: questions and answers - provides answers to questions such as what is immunisation, what's in a vaccine, who benefits from vaccines, and many more.

-Therapeutic Goods Administration (TGA) – provides information on how to report an adverse event following immunisation.
+Therapeutic Goods Administration (TGA) – the TGA is the Australian national regulatory agency and operates the adverse events management system (AEMS), which provides information on how to report an adverse event following immunisation.